Patrick Hastings: United Diamond Fields v Joel

 To correct this, the syndicate were forced to reduce the flow of diamonds from British Guiana, which they did by getting Oppenheimer to reduce the price of Guianan diamonds to the point where the company output dropped from 2000 carat a month to less than 300 carat per month.
-Oppenheimer then claimed that the profits were only five percent, forcing the company to reduce the price yet again.
+Oppenheimer then claimed that the profits were only five per cent, forcing the company to reduce the price yet again.
 As a result of this the company was forced into liquidation in September 1927.

 A company board member, Victor Coen, was convinced that the company had been treated wrongly and insisted in bringing it before the courts.
 In May 1929, he convinced the rest of the board to issue a writ against the syndicate and Oppenheimer, alleging fraudulent conspiracy, and began instructing Hastings.
-Hastings worried that the case would become unmanageable, with the syndicate relying on over 4,000 documents for their defence, but luckily found a certificate showing that the company profits, rather than the five percent Oppenheimer had reported, were in fact seventeen percent.
+Hastings worried that the case would become unmanageable, with the syndicate relying on over 4,000 documents for their defence, but luckily found a certificate showing that the company profits, rather than the five per cent Oppenheimer had reported, were in fact seventeen per cent.

 The trial began before Mr Justice McCardie on 4 March 1930, with Hastings for the company, and Stuart Bevan and Norman Birkett for the syndicate.
 The first witness called was Coen himself, who Hastings later described as "the best witness without exception that I have ever seen in the witness-box".
 He was interviewed over seven days by Hastings, then Bevan and then Birkett.
 Eight days into the trial the matter of the certificate came up, and Oppenheimer was unable to provide an explanation.
-As a result, the jury found against the syndicate - they were ordered to pay back all of the company's costs, and all of its losses.
+As a result, the jury found against the syndicate; they were ordered to pay back all of the company's costs, and all of its losses.